learn-academy-2022-charlie/database-challenges/queries-valerie-logan.md

 Subqueries: WITH
 Of the countries with the top 10 gnp, which has the smallest population?
-(HINT: Canada)
+(HINT: Canada) WITH top_gnp AS (
+SELECT name, gnp, population
+FROM country
+ORDER BY gnp DESC
+LIMIT 10
+)
+SELECT name, gnp, population
+FROM top_gnp
+ORDER BY population ASC

 Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
 (HINT: Svalbard and Jan Mayen)
+WITH least_populated AS (
+SELECT name, population, surfacearea
+FROM country
+WHERE population !=0
+ORDER BY population ASC
+LIMIT 10
+)
+SELECT name, population, surfacearea
+FROM least_populated
+ORDER BY surfacearea DESC

 Aggregate Functions: GROUP BY
 Which region has the highest average gnp?
+(HINT: North America) SELECT region, AVG(gnp)
+FROM country
+GROUP BY region
+ORDER BY AVG(gnp) DESC

-(HINT: North America) Who is the most influential head of state measured by surface area?
-(HINT: Elisabeth II) What is the average life expectancy for all continents?
+Who is the most influential head of state measured by surface area?
+(HINT: Elisabeth II) SELECT headofstate, surfacearea
+FROM country
+GROUP BY headofstate, surfacearea
+LIMIT 1

+What is the average life expectancy for all continents?
+SELECT AVG(lifeexpectancy)
+FROM country

 What are the most common forms of government?
+(HINT: use count(*)) SELECT governmentform, COUNT(*)
+FROM country
+GROUP BY governmentform
+ORDER BY COUNT DESC

-(HINT: use count(*)) How many countries are in North America?
+How many countries are in North America?
+SELECT region, COUNT(*)
+FROM country
+WHERE region = 'North America'
+GROUP BY region

 What is the total population of all continents?
+SELECT continent, SUM(population)
+FROM country
+GROUP BY continent

 Stretch Challenges
 Which countries have the letter ‘z’ in the name?
 How many?

 Of the smallest 10 countries by area, which has the biggest gnp?
+(HINT: Macao) WITH smallest_countries AS (
+SELECT name, surfacearea, gnp
+FROM country
+ORDER BY surfacearea ASC
+LIMIT 10
+)
+SELECT name, surfacearea, gnp
+FROM smallest_countries
+ORDER BY gnp DESC

-(HINT: Macao) Of the smallest 10 countries by population, which has the biggest per capita gnp?
+Of the smallest 10 countries by population, which has the biggest per capita gnp?
+// ATTEMPT
+WITH smallest_countries AS (
+SELECT name, population, gnp / population AS capita_gnp FROM country
+WHERE population != 0
+ORDER BY population ASC
+LIMIT 10
+)
+SELECT name, population, capita_gnp
+FROM smallest_countries
+ORDER BY capita_gnp DESC

 Of the biggest 10 countries by area, which has the biggest gnp?

 Of the biggest 10 countries by population, which has the biggest per capita gnp?

 What is the sum of surface area of the 10 biggest countries in the world?
 The 10 smallest?

 What year is this country database from?
 Cross reference various pieces of information to determine the age of this database.